All the questions asked personally via our contact form will be answered by email. Below are the answers to the most frequently asked questions.

 Complications may occur in patients who do not follow doctor’s instructions and do not take the prescribed drugs after the surgery.
 Such complications are mostly connected with irregularities in the healing process which usually require further treatment.
-After LASIK and SBK LASIK procedures patients usually do not experience any kind of discomfort, especially pain...
+After SBK LASIK procedures patients usually do not experience any kind of discomfort, especially pain...
 Patient begins to function normally and tends to forgets that he has had a surgery and he is in a recovery period – in which the eye should be allowed to heal.

 Wrong application of the eye drops may cause the cornea to heal unevenly which may result in irregularities in its’ structure.
 In such case planned correction may not be achieved.